-The Government of Bangladesh is building its first nuclear power plant in Rooppur on the east side of the river Padma near Ishwardi in the Pabna district of Bangladesh.
+The government of Bangladesh is building its first nuclear power plant in Rooppur on the east side of the river Padma, near Ishwardi in the Pabna district of Bangladesh.

-Rooppur nuclear power plant make-up
+Rooppur nuclear power plant details

 Rooppur NPP will be equipped with two VVER-1200 water-cooled, water-moderated power reactors of the AES-2006/V-392M design.

 Rooppur NPP construction details